jersey-griggs/jersey.griggs.github.io/index.md

 ## That’s where I come in.

-I’m Jersey Griggs and I’m a freelance copywriter for hire.
+I’m Jersey Griggs, a freelance copywriter for hire.
 I specialize in alternative health and wellness and outdoor travel and recreation.
 I create informative, relevant, and compelling content that captivates your customers and sells your products.

 *And I love working for clients who are mindful of their business and mission.*

 I help you reach your goals so that you can help your customers.

-It’s a win-win.

 I work with clients who need blog content, web content, landing pages, email marketing, copy for brochures, and more.

-Contact me and let’s get the ball rolling!
+Contact me to start a conversation!